 Osteopathic physicians must demonstrate knowledge of osteopathic principles and practice such that care of patients is approached from the distinct behavioral, philosophical, and procedural aspects of osteopathic medical practice related to the four tenets of osteopathic medicine: 1) the body is a unit; the person is a unit of body, mind, and spirit; 2) the body is capable of self-regulation, self-healing, and health maintenance; 3) structure and function are reciprocally interrelated; and 4) rational treatment is based on an understanding of the basic principles of body unity, self-regulation, and the interrelationship of structure and function.
-Osteopathic physicians must recognize, diagnose, and treat patients with somatic dysfunction using osteopathic manipulative treatment (OMT) in the clinical setting.
-While osteopathic tenets are considered foundational to the other competency domains herein, this classification emphasizes the distinctive osteopathic foundation and approach to patient care, including osteopathic principles, the treatment of somatic dysfunction, and the use of OMT.
-The AACOM 2017 Glossary of Osteopathic Terminology defines osteopathic manipulative treatment and somatic dysfunction as follows:
+While osteopathic tenets are considered foundational to the other competency domains herein, this classification emphasizes the distinctive osteopathic foundation and approach to patient care, including osteopathic principles, the treatment of somatic dysfunction, and the use of osteopathic manipulative treatment (OMT).
+Osteopathic physicians must recognize, diagnose, and treat patients with somatic dysfunction using OMT in the clinical setting.
+The AACOM 2017 Glossary of Osteopathic Terminology defines OMT and somatic dysfunction as follows: